Marantesss/glass-base/README.md

 In the following sections you can find the necessary documentation for understanding Base Gov's API.

-:alert: Keep in mind that the Base Gov REST API server tends to malfunction if you bombard it with requests, please use in with caution :alert:.
+:rotating_light: Keep in mind that the Base Gov REST API server tends to malfunction if you bombard it with requests, please use in with caution :rotating_light:.

 ### Early disclaimer